Journal Mission

 Types of Cases Accepted

-Journal of Case Studies publishes both decision-based and descriptive cases.
-Decision-based cases place students in the role of a decision-maker and ask them to make recommendations to handle or deal with the situation described effectively.
-Descriptive cases provide a description of a real situation and then challenge students to analyze, assess, evaluate the situation and determine if there was a more effective way to handle the situation.
+The journal publishes both decision-based and descriptive cases.
+Decision-based cases place the reader in the role of a decision-maker and require the reader to make recommendations to handle the situation described in the case.
+Descriptive cases provide a description of a real situation and then challenge the reader to analyze, assess, and evaluate the situation before determining what ways to effectively handle the situation.

-Journal of Case Studies publishes both field-researched cases and cases for publication based on substantial research from secondary sources.
-For field-research cases, permissions are required from the organization and all persons interviewed.
+The journal publishes both field-researched cases and cases for publication based on substantial research from secondary sources.
+For field-research cases, permissions are required from the organization and all people interviewed.
 The journal does not accept fictional or synthesized cases.

-Cases that have been published previously or are under review elsewhere will not be reviewed by the Journal of Case Studies.
+Cases that have been published previously or are under review elsewhere will not be reviewed and will be summarily rejected.

 Editors